PrestaShop/docs/src/content/1.7/documentation/how.md

 [{{% siteparam ghRepoURL %}}]({{% siteparam ghRepoURL %}})

-> Note that we are currently using the `hugo` branch instead of `master`.
-This will change after the legacy documentation is fully migrated, and the old site phased out.

 ## Writing Markdown

 This site was created using the wonderful [Hugo static site generator](https://gohugo.io/), but the content itself is written using **Markdown**.